fusecodecamp2017/EmojiTranslate/README.md

 Using HTML, Javascript, CSS, and the Chrome APIs, you'll write a Chrome Extension that converts text in your browser into Emojis.
 All you’ll need to complete this project is a laptop with the Chrome browser and your favorite code editor installed.
 You'll come away from this project having gained experience using the aforementioned programming languages, a solid understanding of the anatomy of a Chrome Extension, and perhaps some new favorite Emojis.
 ## Requirements
 * The Chrome browser
+  * In order to develop and test an extension, Developer Mode must be turned on (More Tools > Extension > Developer mode).
+I advise you to turn on Developer Mode if you're not developing and/or using the extension.
+Chrome will also advise you to turn Developer Mode off with a popup in the top right corner of the browser.
 * A code editor.
 Any will do, but if you're looking for suggestions:
   * [Sublime Text](https://www.sublimetext.com/) (Mac/Windows/Linux)
   * [Caret](https://chrome.google.com/webstore/detail/caret/fljalecfjciodhpcledpamjachpmelml?hl=en) (Chromebook)